Having control of your retirement savings helps you move into the next stage of your life with confidence.

 Financial expertise needed to successfully manage an SMSF

 There’s a lot of thought and expertise that goes into making sure your super is invested wisely and ensuring it delivers you the best possible returns.
 In most cases, successful investment decisions require a high-level of financial expertise and a strong knowledge of how to manage investment risk.
-At AustralianSuper, we have over 170 in-house investment experts dedicated to making the best investments possible, while managing risk for our members.
+At AustralianSuper, we have an in-house investment team dedicated to making the best investments possible, while managing risk for our members.

 The Australian Securities and Investments Commission (ASIC) recommends that SMSFs are not an appropriate investment option for people who want a simple superannuation solution, particularly if you have a low level of financial literacy or limited time to manage your own financial affairs2.
 SMSFs are only for those who have a lot of super and an extensive knowledge of legal and financial matters.
 This is something to consider when choosing an adviser or considering managing your own fund.
 A financial adviser who specialises in tax, finance and SMSFs is the best place to start with any questions, and the ATO can also help provide some key points to consider.